CassandraMaldonado/LLM_Healthcare/README.md

 Each dataset contributes something different to the training:

-PubMedQA – Biomedical yes/no/maybe questions from PubMed abstracts.
+1. PubMedQA: Biomedical yes/no/maybe questions from PubMed abstracts.
 Good for evidence-based reasoning.

 RadQA – Radiology QA with detailed rationales.
 Helps the model learn step-by-step (chain-of-thought) clinical logic.